Introduction¶

 Figure: ripgrep's search process showing automatic file filtering and line-by-line pattern matching.

-This documentation covers ripgrep version 14.1.1.
+This documentation covers ripgrep version 14.1 and later.

-Why ripgrep?
+Why ripgrep?¶

 ripgrep combines the usability of The Silver Searcher (ag) with the raw performance of GNU grep.
 It's designed to be fast while providing smart defaults that respect your project's structure: